-Only reasonable and allowable costs associated with the use of Federal Funds are permitted to fund evidence-based practices.
-At least one will be selected as PEACE PFS subaward subrecipient for Middle School Classification.
+- 1. Only reasonable and allowable costs associated with the use of Federal Funds are permitted to fund evidence-based practices.
+One offeror will be selected as PEACE PFS subaward subrecipient for Middle School Classification.
 A cumulative sub-grant amount of \$288,000 will be awarded each fiscal year to the three classifications (Elementary, Middle School, High School), distributed based on the final approved scope of work and deliverables.
+Subaward amendments may be issued when supplemental funds in any form are made available from SAMHSA or GBHWC.
 Costs obligated within each fiscal year must be expended by September 29th of that year, plus a 90-day liquidation period.
-No carryover of funds between fiscal years will be allowed.
+No carryover of funds between fiscal years will be allowed. - 2.
 Up to twenty percent (20%) of the total proposed annual budget is allowed to cover administrative costs not directly related to the program implementation.
 This includes salary for administrative staff, all benefits cost and all indirect costs.
 The remaining portion of the budget (80%) must be allotted to direct services and other program-related activities and costs that support the development, implementation and evaluation of the Action Plan.
-Up to twenty percent of the direct services portion (20% of the 80%) must be allotted for data collection and evaluation activities.
+Up to twenty percent of the direct services portion (20% of the 80%) must be allotted for data collection and evaluation activities. - 3.
 In the budgets to be developed as part of the proposal and the corresponding award, offerors MAY NOT USE these SPF-PFS funds to: